Supreme Court Hears California Case on Same-Sex Marriage Decision Could Change the Law in All 50 States

 Alabama does not recognize same-sex marriage or even civil unions.
 In fact, the Alabama Constitution was amended in 2006 by the Sanctity of Marriage Amendment (Amendment 774) so that it would be unconstitutional for the state to perform a same-sex marriage or civil union or recognize one entered into in another state.
 This amendment was passed through the referendum process and was overwhelmingly adopted by the people.
 Like California’s Prop 8, the Sanctity of Marriage Amendment defines marriage as between a man and a woman.
 If the Supreme Court strikes down Proposition 8 as unconstitutional, it could at the same time declare any such measures in other states unconstitutional as well.

 Experienced Family Law and Estate Planning Attorneys for Alabamans

 Regardless of the outcome of Hollingsworth v.
 Perry, or the federal Defense of Marriage Act case also before the Supreme Court this term, gay individuals and couples in Alabama will continue to face legal issues in the family law and estate planning arena, from cohabitation agreements to adoptions issues and more.
-For sound legal and practical advice in the Huntsville-Decatur region, contact the Hawkins Law Firm in Arab, Alabama.
+For sound legal and practical advice in the Huntsville-Decatur region, contact the Hawkins Law Firm in Guntersville, Huntsville, and Arab, Alabama.